-The Nebraska Community Foundation works with community, organizational and donor-advised affiliated funds serving more than 250 communities located in 78 counties.
-NCF and its affiliated funds have reinvested more than $185 million in Nebraska since 1993.
+The Nebraska Community Foundation works with community, organizational and donor-advised affiliated funds serving 250 communities located in 80 counties.
+NCF and its affiliated funds have reinvested $269 million in Nebraska since 1994.

 NCF’s “Lunch and Learn” series is a virtual path to peer learning.
 Log-in on the first Wednesday of the month to explore cutting edge topics with your fellow volunteers.
 Each 30-minute session is designed to give you a powerful idea to ponder for the next month.

 For more information or to suggest a topic contact:

 NCF’s first Lunch and Learn features High Impact Grantmaking with Mark Graff of the McCook Community Foundation Fund.